Mico Quemado

 Major Trails And Attractions

-Mico Quemado is a remote reserve with limited developed tourism infrastructure, but the highland forest landscape offers excellent opportunities for experienced hikers and naturalists willing to undertake the journey to reach it.
+Mico Quemado is a remote reserve with limited developed tourism infrastructure, but the highland forest landscape offers excellent opportunities for experienced hikers and naturalists.
 Forest trails allow exploration of pine-oak and broadleaf forest habitats with potential sightings of forest mammals and a rich highland bird community.
-Birdwatching is a primary draw, with the potential for observing species associated with Honduran highland forests including endemic or near-endemic forms.
-Scenic ridgeline viewpoints may offer panoramic vistas over the Yoro highlands toward the Caribbean coast.
-The surrounding rural communities, connected by secondary roads to the main highway between Yoro town and San Pedro Sula, provide access points and local guides familiar with the terrain.
+Scenic ridgeline viewpoints offer panoramic vistas over the Yoro highlands toward the Caribbean coast and the Sula Valley.
+[1] The surrounding rural communities, connected by secondary roads to the main highway between Yoro town and San Pedro Sula, provide access points and local guides familiar with the terrain.

 Visitor Facilities And Travel

-No formal visitor facilities are maintained within Mico Quemado ecological reserve.
-Access to the Yoro highlands requires travel from San Pedro Sula (approximately 180 kilometers by road) or from the city of Yoro, accessible via the CA-13 highway.
-Secondary roads and tracks reach into the highland zone, though conditions deteriorate significantly in the wet season.
-The town of Yoro provides accommodation options, restaurant services, and a base for exploring the department's protected areas.
+No formal visitor facilities are maintained within Mico Quemado wildlife refuge.
+Access to the Yoro highlands requires travel from San Pedro Sula or from the city of El Progreso, which lies approximately 10 km from the reserve.
+[1] Secondary roads and tracks reach into the highland zone, though conditions deteriorate significantly in the wet season.
+San Pedro Sula, approximately 25 km away, provides accommodation options, restaurant services, and a base for exploring the department's protected areas.
 ICF's regional presence in Yoro can provide information about access and current conditions.
-Visitors should travel with local guides familiar with the reserve's trail network and wildlife.

 Conservation And Sustainability

-Conservation threats at Mico Quemado include illegal logging of pine timber and valuable broadleaf species, encroachment by cattle ranchers and smallholder farmers seeking additional land, and periodic forest fires during dry seasons that affect both pine savannas and adjacent broadleaf forest.
+Conservation threats at Mico Quemado include illegal logging of pine timber and valuable broadleaf species, encroachment by cattle ranchers and smallholder farmers, and periodic forest fires during dry seasons.
+[1] The 2016 reclassification to Wildlife Refuge was driven in part by the area's critical role in supplying water to more than 450,000 people in Yoro municipalities.
 The reserve's role as a connectivity corridor between larger protected areas makes maintaining forest cover across its extent particularly important for regional biodiversity.
 Community forestry programs and forest fire prevention initiatives have been supported in the Yoro highlands, with mixed results depending on enforcement capacity and community engagement.
-Strengthening ICF's presence in the reserve and building co-management agreements with surrounding communities are recognized priorities for improving conservation outcomes at Mico Quemado.

 Visitor Ratings